Skip to Main Content

 Cons

-• Could impact ability to qualify for future loans: Lenders consider the current debt you have when deciding whether to approve you for a new loan.
+• Could affect your ability to qualify for future loans: Lenders consider the current debt you have when deciding whether to approve you for a new loan.
 A long-term loan creates a debt obligation for years (unless you pay it off early), which could potentially limit your borrowing options during that time.

 Editor insight: “Very few lenders charge prepayment penalties on personal loans anymore, so you might be able to pay off a long-term loan early and save money on interest.
 And since long-term personal loans typically have higher APRs, the savings could be substantial.
 Just be careful about devoting too much of your resources to early repayment, especially if you're on a tight monthly budget and you have other debt obligations with higher interest rates, like a credit card balance.”